sws-ocean/sws-ocean.github.io/docs/cv.md

       <strong><a href="https://www.cmos.ca/site/awards?a=7" target="_blank">Tertia MC Hughes Graduate Student Prize</a>, 2025, Canadian Meteorological and Oceanographic Society (CMOS)</strong>: "... for his excellent thesis at the University of British Columbia titled Measuring Subsurface Circulation in Deep Stratified Marginal Seas."
     </li>
     <li>
-      <strong>TReX Graduate Award, 2021–2022, MEOPAR</strong>: Funding to attract and support graduate students to conduct research activities on the TReX project that will contribute to a part of the student’s doctoral thesis research.
+      <strong><a href="https://meopar.ca/meet-the-recipients-of-the-trex-graduate-awards/" target="_blank">TReX Graduate Award, 2021–2022, MEOPAR</a></strong>: Funding to attract and support graduate students to conduct research activities on the TReX project that will contribute to a part of the student’s doctoral thesis research.
     </li>
   </ul>